Government issues historic restrictions amid virus outbreak

 “This is not a time to panic,” he said.
 “It’s not as if we have never been through this before.
 We’ve been through this many, many times.”

-The comments came on the same day that the number of infections in the U.S. climbed to nearly 4,500, with at least 81 deaths, two-thirds of them in hard-hit Washington state.
+The comments came on the same day the number of infections in the U.S. climbed to nearly 4,500.
 Worldwide, more than 7,100 have died.
+The death toll in the U.S reached at least 88, with more than half of the victims from Washington state.

-With the U.S. economy shuddering to a near-halt, the Dow Jones Industrial Average plummeted nearly 3,000 points, or 13%, its biggest one-day percentage loss since the Black Monday crash of 1987.
+With the U.S. economy shuddering to a near-halt, the Dow Jones Industrial Average plummeted nearly 3,000 points Monday, or 13%, its biggest one-day percentage loss since the Black Monday crash of 1987.

 The rapid work stoppage had Americans fretting about their jobs and their savings, threatened to overwhelm unemployment benefit programs, and heightened fears the country could plunge into a recession.

-Elections officials in Arizona, Florida and Illinois said they were taking precautions to make sure voters could safely cast their ballots, despite widening calls for people to avoid going in public.
-A handful of other states already postponed their elections.
+Elections officials in Arizona, Florida and Illinois said they were taking precautions to make sure voters could safely cast their ballots.
+The immediate problem: Hundreds of polling site workers dropped out, forcing state officials to scramble.

-Growing public unease over the coronavirus spread was causing disruptions to polling places in some states before they even opened.

-In Pasco County, Florida, the number of poll workers dropping out surged from 20 last week to more than 150 by Monday after a case of coronavirus was confirmed in the county.

-Chicago elections officials worked late Monday to find replacements for 168 polling sites.

-And the city elections commission was begging healthy people to volunteer to work at the polls amid a “tsumani” of cancellations.

-“Please, please heed our call and volunteer,” said Marisel Hernandez, the commission’s chair.
+“Please, please heed our call and volunteer,” said Marisel Hernandez, head of the commission.
 “Help us.”

 Meanwhile, millions of Americans were holed up at home, with many thrown out of work until further notice as the list of businesses forced to close across the U.S. extended to restaurants, bars, gyms and casinos.

-Officials in six San Francisco Bay Area counties issued a “shelter in place” order affecting nearly 7 million people, requiring most residents to stay inside and venture out only for food, medicine or exercise for three weeks — the most drastic measure taken yet in the U.S. to curb the spread of the virus.
+Officials in six San Francisco Bay Area counties issued a “shelter-in-place” order affecting millions, requiring most residents to stay inside and venture out only for food, medicine or exercise for three weeks — the most drastic measure taken yet in the U.S. to curb the spread of the virus.

 “I know today’s order is a radical step.
 It has to be.
 We need to act now, all of us,” said Dr. Grant Colfax, director of the San Francisco Health Department.

-Health officials, politicians and business leaders are talking about “social distancing” and “flattening the curve,” or encouraging people to avoid others to slow the spread of the virus and keep U.S. hospitals from being overwhelmed with a sudden deluge of patients.
+Health officials say that “social distancing” — encouraging people to avoid close contact with others — is a key to slow the spread of the virus and keep U.S. hospitals from being overwhelmed with a sudden deluge of patients.

 Most people who come down with the disease have relatively mild symptoms, but it can be deadly for some, especially the elderly and those with underlying health problems.
 Most people infected with the virus recover in a matter of weeks.